urql-graphql/urql-devtools/.github/ISSUE_TEMPLATE/bug_report_native.md

 ---
 name: Bug report (standalone)
-about: Create a bug report for use with the native/standalone version of devtools.
+about: Create a bug report for the native/standalone version of devtools.
 title: ""
-labels: Bug
+labels: Bug, Electron
-assignees: "Electron"
+assignees: ""
 ---

 # About